2017 Report to Congress on the Status of U.S. Fisheries

 In 2017, NOAA Fisheries added three additional stocks (Southern Pacific Coast bocaccio, Pacific Coast darkblotched rockfish, and Pacific Coast ocean perch) to the rebuilt list.
 When a stock is determined to be overfished, a council must develop a rebuilding plan.
 A typical rebuilding plan allows fishing to continue at a reduced level so the stock can rebuild to its target level and produce its maximum sustainable yield (MSY).
 This approach keeps fishermen and waterfronts working while stocks rebuild.

 Thirty-nine stocks or stock complexes are currently in rebuilding plans.
 NOAA Fisheries monitors rebuilding stocks and, through the fishery management council process, adjusts management measures as necessary to increase stock abundance to a target level that supports MSY.
 When a rebuilding stock increases above the overfished threshold, the stock is removed from the overfished list but remains under its rebuilding plan until it is fully rebuilt.
 Currently, 10 stocks are no longer overfished but continue to be managed under rebuilding plans.

 Diving Deeper: Understanding National Standard 1 Guidelines

 U.S. fisheries management shall prevent overfishing and achieve optimum yield from each fishery on a continuing basis.
-All eight regional fishery management councils and the NOAA Fisheries Atlantic Highly Migratory Species Division have been developing and implementing the tools provided in the 2016 National Standard 1 Guidelines to achieve more stable and flexible fisheries management while continuing to prevent overfishing, rebuild overfished stocks, and achieve optimum yield.
+The regional fishery management councils and the NOAA Fisheries Atlantic Highly Migratory Species Division have been developing and implementing the tools provided in the 2016 National Standard 1 Guidelines.
+We hope to achieve more stable and flexible fisheries management.
 For example:

 - Gulf of Mexico Council: Considering action to allow year-to-year carryover of uncaught quota.